aws-samples/serverless-patterns/kds-kdf-opensearch/README.md

 This sample project demonstrates how to send data received by Kinesis Data Streams to Amazon OpenSearch via Kinesis Data Firehose.

-Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/kds-kdf-opensearch).
+Learn more about this pattern at: https://serverlessland.com/patterns/kinesis-data-firehose-firehose-opensearch-sam.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.